misc0110/PTEditor/README.md

 Both the library and the the kernel module can be build by running

     make
+By default the kernel module uses internal kernel functions for flushing the TLB.
+If our custom function should be used instead, build the kernel module by running

+    make CFLAGS=-DPTEDITOR_TLB_INVALIDATION

 The resulting kernel module can be loaded using